People's Republic of Mozambique: Independence and early post-colonial era

-The People's Republic of Mozambique was proclaimed upon independence in an elaborate ceremony on June 25, 1975.
+The People's Republic of Mozambique was proclaimed upon independence in an elaborate ceremony on 25 June 1975.
 The initial independence day celebrations were held at Estádio da Machava; these were proceeded by a symbolic journey by newly appointed president and FRELIMO party chairman Samora Machel across Mozambique, beginning in the north where FRELIMO had first launched its armed struggle and culminating in the southern provinces.
-The new constitution of the People's Republic, which was completed by June 20 and took effect immediately upon independence, vested absolute power in the workers and peasants, "united and led by FRELIMO and by the organs of people's power".
-The constitution enshrined FRELIMO's ascendancy in a oneparty socialist state, declaring that FRELIMO was "the governing force of the state and society....FRELIMO outlines the basic orientation of the state and directs and supervises the action of state organs in order to ensure compliance with state policy with the interests of the people".
+The new constitution of the People's Republic, which was completed by 20 June and took effect immediately upon independence, vested absolute power in the workers and peasants, "united and led by FRELIMO and by the organs of people's power".
+The constitution enshrined FRELIMO's ascendancy in a one-party socialist republic, declaring that FRELIMO was "the governing force of the state and society....FRELIMO outlines the basic orientation of the state and directs and supervises the action of state organs in order to ensure compliance with state policy with the interests of the people".
 The constitution also established a planned economy, although it made provision for the respect of personal property.
 Anti-social practices, such as discrimination or any act which the state deemed jeopardised social harmony, were made punishable offences under law.

 Executive, legislative, and judiciary powers were vested in the ruling party.
 The party chairman of FRELIMO was also granted the role of state president, chief justice of the nation's courts, commander in chief of the armed forces, and the speaker of parliament.
 The national legislature was known as the People's Assembly and convened for four-day sessions twice a year.
 It was made up of 210 unelected representatives appointed to each seat by FRELIMO's political leadership.
 Due to the fact the legislature only met once a year, most legislation was proposed and in fact preemptively implemented by the executive branch; the People's Assembly merely ratified the president's decision upon convening.
 This permitted the president of the People's Republic to rule essentially by decree.
 With regard to the judiciary, the government banned all private law practice and called for a national legal consultancy to provide public defenders for those in court.
 No national legal consultancy was actually established until 1986, meaning those being tried in court had no recourse to legal counsel.
 Until the legal consultancy could be established, FRELIMO ruled that the organs of state were empowered to administer "people's justice", or otherwise extrajudicial and often arbitrary judgments without the use of the court system.